 One program under the N.C.
 Foreclosure Prevention Fund is called "Mortgage Payment Help for Military Veterans."
-This program provides 0% interest, forgivable loans of up to $36,000 to cover a veteran’s home mortgage and related expenses for up to three years (36 months) while searching for or training for a new job.
+This program provides 0% interest, forgivable loans of up to $36,000 to cover a veteran’s home mortgage and related expenses while searching for or training for a new job.

-If you’re enrolled in vocational rehab—or you’re using another eligible VA program or benefit, like the GI Bill—you can get financial assistance for 36 months unless you find a job earlier.
+If you’re enrolled in vocational rehab—or you’re using another eligible VA program or benefit, like the GI Bill—you can get financial assistance for a specific number of months unless you find a job earlier.

 You don’t have to be behind on your mortgage payments to apply for help from the program; though you must meet specific eligibility criteria, like you were honorably discharged from the military after January 1, 2008.
 For a complete list of requirements, check the N.C.
 Foreclosure Prevention Fund’s eligibility website.